Dankook University: Academics

-There is an extension campus in Cheonan, a city in South Chungcheong province.
+There is an extension campus in Cheonan, a city in South Chungcheong Province.
 The Cheonan campus includes the largest hospital in the region and one of Korea's top dental programs, as well as the only four-year Mongolian Language and Literature Department in Korea.

-The university hosts a student body of about 20,000 and employs an instructional faculty of about 630.
+The university hosts more than 30,000 students and employs an instructional faculty of about 2,700 professors and teachers.

 Global Dankook and mascot

 Dankook University's mascot is the bear.
 Each campus has a bronze bear statue.

 As mentioned above, Dankook University was the first private university established after Korea gained independence in 1947.
 The university now features 20 undergraduate colleges and 10 professional graduate schools divided between its new Jukjeon campus, constructed in 2007, and its Cheonan campus.

 Both campuses have international exchange programs and are home to foreign students and faculty from countries such as the United States, China and the United Kingdom.

 The international presence at Dankook continues to grow thanks to its collaborative relationships with more than 90 universities from 30 countries, including Stockholm University in Sweden; California State University and Ohio Northern University in the USA; and La Trobe University in Australia.
 These relationships have fostered international summer schools programs, student exchanges, and short-term visits.